 NIRCam Observing Modes

-JWST Near Infrared Camera (NIRCam) has 5 observing modes: imaging, coronagraphy, grism wide field slitless spectroscopy, time-series imaging, and grism time series.
+JWST Near Infrared Camera (NIRCam) has 5 science observing modes: imaging, coronagraphy, grism wide field slitless spectroscopy, time-series imaging, and grism time series.

-- Imaging of two 2.2' × 2.2' fields separated by 44" covering 9.7 arcmin² in total
+- Imaging using 10 detectors of two 2.2' × 2.2' fields separated by 44" covering 9.7 arcmin² in total, or using subsets of the detectors and/or subarrays for bright targets

 - Coronagraphic imaging using focal plane occulting masks and pupil plane Lyot stops